 We will endeavour to comply with the General Data Protection Regulation (GDPR) by processing your data lawfully, fairly and transparently.
 Below, you can read about the different scenarios in which we may process your data, how we process it, the reason why, possible recipients and how long we keep your data for.

 Customers and people who contact us through our website/email

 We will process your data to pursue our legitimate interests of dealing with your queries and requests, providing information, producing a quotation/making an offer and following up on it, performing our services and invoicing/charging.
-We will keep your data for the legally required periods (tax obligations, 5 years; business documents, 6 years).
+We will keep your data for the legally required periods (tax obligations, five years; business documents, six years).
 We will not share your data with third parties unless legally required to do so.

 When you sign up for our newsletter we will ask you to provide your email and first name.
 We will then email you our newsletter, no more than once a month.
 We will use your first name to address the newsletter to you.

 The contents of our monthly newsletter are: updates on our articles and activities that we think you’ll be interested in, news and information on the translation industry, and marketing.

 You are free to unsubscribe at any time, by clicking on the unsubscribe link in each newsletter or by emailing us at email@example.com.
 We will keep the data you provide when you sign up for the newsletter until you unsubscribe.

 You have the rights to: request access to your personal data; ask us to rectify it; ask us to erase it; ask us to limit processing as per the GDPR; ask us to hand it over to you; and object to processing except for the compelling legitimate reasons described in the GDPR.
 To exercise your rights, email firstname.lastname@example.org, including a photocopy of your identity document.
 In the event you should be dissatisfied with our handling of your data, you have the right to file a complaint with the Spanish supervisory authority: the AEPD.